 With those claims my interest had peaked – how do I get hold of this film!?
 Ferrania opened a special online shop for Kickstarter backers.
 Immediately after the shop was opened it crashed due to 20,000 excited visitors!
 I persisted and finally managed to place an order for the maximum five rolls.

-My rolls (batch P30.12.002) arrived in the post a few weeks ago and the weekend before last I found the time to expose my first roll with some help from favourite subjects; my kids and the dog!
+My rolls (batch P30.12.002) arrived in the post a few weeks ago and the weekend before last I found the time to expose my first roll with some help from favourite subjects; my kids and the dog, even my baby helped me, while he was in his new Baby Trend Expedition-Jogger-Stroller!
 To make things (unintentionally) more challenging, I decided to use my dad’s Canon AE-1 with FD 50mm f/1.4 lens, which I was only recently given and haven’t had a chance to use yet.
 I was trusting that all would be well with it!

 Another challenge was that Ferrania’s Best Practices V1.3 document, which includes details on how to process P30 Alpha (or where to send it if you don’t develop at home), doesn’t include any times for Kodak HC-110.
 There was a time for R09 (Rodinal), but I prefer to only use Rodinal on large format sheets.
 So I did a little guessing to give me an approximate starting point with HC-110.